MiRitter87/trading-cockpit-backend/README.md

  - **Apache POI** to generate Excel Sheets
  - **OpenCSV** to parse CSV files
  - **JFreeChart** to generate charts
+ - **HtmlUnit** to extract price information from third-party Websites
  - **Apache Maven** as build system

 ## Installation